SFB1252/llm-workshop/docs/index.md

 **Workshop: Large Language Models for Linguistic Analyses: Applications and Limitations** **24–25 November 2025 | University of Cologne**

-We invite you for a two-day workshop exploring the applications, challenges, and implications of using Large Language Models (LLMs) in linguistic research.

-This workshop brings together researchers of all career stages to discuss how LLMs can be used as tools for e.g. automatic annotation, text analysis, stimulus generation, while critically considering their cognitive plausibility and inherent biases.

-The workshop is designed with a poster session at the center.
+The workshop is designed around a central poster session to exchange ideas and discussion.
 We explicitly invite submissions from students and researchers across all career stages.
 We are also explicitly welcoming posters that present work in progress and new ideas.
 There will not be a formal review process.

 We invite poster submissions on any topic related to the use of LLMs in language and cognitive sciences, including but not limited to: